PureVPN vs PIA (Private Internet Access) Comparison 2020

-In bare speed tests, PIA clocked in throttling of around 24% while PureVPN was slightly better at 22% on average on all the servers we ran speed tests on.
+These servers were based in USA, UK, France and Canada.
+In bare speed tests, PIA clocked in with a speed loss of around 25% while PureVPN was slightly better at 9% on average.

 Speed Verdict: PureVPN is the victor here and we would recommend users that they go for it if speed is one of their primary concerns when subscribing to a VPN service.